Scots College (Paris)

-The Scots College (Collegium Scoticum; Collège des Écossais) was a college of the University of Paris, France, founded by an Act of the Parliament of Paris on 8 July 1333.
-The act was a ratification of an event that had already taken place, the founding of the Collegium Scoticum, one of a number of national colleges into which the University was divided.
-The Scots College came to an end in 1793 when the National Convention abolished the colleges and reorganized the University along different lines.
+The Scots College (Collegium Scoticum; Collège des Écossais) was a college of the University of Paris, France, founded by an act of the Parliament of Paris on 8 July 1333.
+The act was a ratification of an event that had already taken place, the founding of the Collegium Scoticum, one of a number of national colleges into which the university was divided.
+The Scots College came to an end in 1793 when the National Convention abolished the colleges and reorganized the university along different lines.

 Early history

 At some time not long before 1323 King Robert the Bruce of Scotland sent an embassy including the Earl of Moray and his kinsman David de Moravia (1299–1326), the Bishop of Moray, "to conclude a treaty of 'confederacy' " renewing the auld alliance between Scotland and France.
-A passionate benefactor of religious learning, the Bishop in 1325 endowed the lands of Grisy-Suisnes, just outside Paris to be used as a source of funds for students from his parish studying at the University of Paris.
-The Collegium Scoticum came into existence in 1325 and its foundation was confirmed by Charles le Bel, King of France, in August 1326.
+A passionate benefactor of religious learning, the Bishop in 1325 endowed the lands of Grisy-Suisnes, just outside Paris to be used as a source of funds for students from his diocese studying at the University of Paris.
+The Collegium Scoticum came into existence in 1325 and its foundation was confirmed by King Charles IV of France in August 1326.

+The Scots students were expelled from the University of Paris in 1409, during the Hundred Years' War, and did not return until 1440 following the Treaty of Arras.

-The College accepted both lay and clerical students.
+The college accepted both lay and clerical students.
 In 1707, the minimum age for admission was fixed at fifteen, but that was often ignored.
 It competed with the Jesuit college to attract good students.

 Scottish Catholic refuge

 When the Roman Catholic Church was disestablished in Scotland, the Scots College became a centre for Catholic Scots abroad and a political centre for persons who hoped to reconvert Scotland.
 Mary, Queen of Scots, contributed to it even from prison.
 Meanwhile, the college buildings at Rue des Fosses de S. Victor became a repository for many valuable Scottish state documents.

 James Beaton bequeathed his property, including the archives of the Diocese of Glasgow, and a great mass of important correspondence, to the Scots College.
 Some of these documents had already been deposited by him in the Carthusian monastery in Paris.

+Under Robert Barclay (rector from 1653 to 1682), new premises and a chapel were constructed.